davosmith/moodle-checklist/README.txt

 Upload the files to the your moodle server, placing them in the 'moodle/mod/checklist' folder.
 Log in as administrator and click on 'Notifications' in the admin area to update the Moodle database, ready to use this plugin.

-IMPORTANT: If you want the 'Check-off modules when complete' option to work, then you need to make the following changes to the Moodle core code:
+IMPORTANT: If you want the 'Check-off modules when complete' option to work, then you need to make the following changes to the Moodle core code (for extra help with this, look in 'mod/checklist/core_modifications.txt'):
 Open the file - moodle/lib/datalib.php

 Find the function 'add_to_log', then add these lines to the end of it:

     require_once($CFG->dirroot.'/mod/checklist/autoupdate.php');
-    checklist_autoupdate($courseid, $module, $action, $cm, $userid);
+    checklist_autoupdate($courseid, $module, $action, $cm, $userid, $url);

 Now, open the file - moodle/lib/completionlib.php